Climate Change will Worsen Flooding in Malaysia

 Like most neighbouring Southeast Asian countries, Malaysia remains vulnerable to floods, landslides, haze, and water pollution.

-The IPCC 2021 report revealed that average global temperatures from 2011 and 2020 have already become 1.1C degrees warmer than they were between 1850 to 1900.
-We are on a trajectory to exceed the 1.5C threshold by 2040, a temperature limit agreed upon in the Paris climate deal and a point where climate scientists believe irreversible changes to our climate will happen (Climate home, 2021).
+The IPCC 2021 report revealed that average global temperatures from 2011 and 2020 have already become 1.1 °C warmer than they were between 1850 and 1900.
+We are on a trajectory to exceed the 1.5°C threshold by 2040, a temperature limit agreed upon in the Paris Climate Agreement and a point at which climate scientists believe irreversible changes to our climate will occur (Climate Home, 2021).

-Urbanisation also leads to poor air quality and causing haze and pollution in cities.
-Malaysia also has an abysmal rating when it comes to having climate-resilient infrastructures, effective warning and evacuation systems to cope with extreme weather events.
-The article says that the country ranks second to the last in the Swiss Re Institute’s April 2021 report, ‘The economics of climate change: no action not an option.’
+Urbanisation also leads to poor air quality, causing haze and pollution in cities.
+Malaysia also has an abysmally low rating when it comes to having climate-resilient infrastructure and adequate warning and evacuation systems to cope with extreme weather events.
+The article states that the country ranks second-to-last in the Swiss Re Institute’s April 2021 report, “The Economics of Climate Change: No Action, Not an Option.”

-- installing pedestrian walkways and cycling pathways for its citizen’s recreation and enjoyment,
+• installing pedestrian walkways and cycling pathways for its citizens’ recreation and enjoyment,

-- converting empty spaces into urban farms to tackle food security,
+• converting empty spaces into urban farms to tackle food security,

-- encouraging renewable energy for industries,
+• Encouraging renewable energy for industries,

 The summary recommends that the world needs to reach “at least net zero CO2 emissions, along with strong reductions in other greenhouse gas emissions.
 Strong, rapid and sustained reductions in CH4 emissions would also limit the warming effect resulting from declining aerosol pollution and would improve air quality.”